 Pieces sliced straight from a quarantine dream, this photographic study of my studio is a tour of obsolescence.
 I wrote & performed the music, shot the pix.

-Time-lapse & original music about cultural devastation and a rise from the ashes (although we all know what rebirth's worth in the end.)
+This is a time-lapse about cultural devastation and - maybe - a rise from the ashes (though we know what rebirth's worth in the end.)

 “Seer/Sucker” aka “The Illustrated Man’s Guitar” is a mixed-media découpage exploration of better days in the USA.

 “The Spirit of ’59” is a mixed-media découpage exploration of the days back when popular music was good.